lumigo-io/opentelemetry-js-distro/README.md

 Due to the asynchronous nature of this initialization logic, some CLI or batch-like applications that perform their logic on startup without needing to wait on external request responses may find that they are missing some of the trace data, for example the first span that represents the startup of the application.

-For scenarios in which each and every span is required, the Lumigo OpenTelemetry Distro provides a `Promise` that you can wait on as follows:
+For scenarios in which each and every span is required, the Lumigo OpenTelemetry Distro provides a `Promise` called `init` that you can wait on as follows:

 #### Node.js prior to v18